 With the right planning and modern architecture in place, such challenges can be mitigated and turned into opportunities.

 In this scenario, a convergent billing system must adopt a customer-centric approach by allowing operators to create convergent offers and promote personalized services.
-The system must allow telecom operators to create a bundle of services and cater to the specific needs of customers.
+The system must allow operators to create a bundle of services and cater to the specific needs of customers.

-What makes up for the ‘ultimate’ convergent billing system?
+What is the ‘ultimate’ convergent billing system?

 Real-time charging is key to any prepaid/postpaid convergent system, as it’s necessary to enforce not only prepaid plans but also any intelligent postpaid plan, with dynamic rates or caps.
 The ideal convergent billing system is the one that allows consumers to keep a tab on their usage.
-By sending real-time alerts to customers, the system not only alerts customers about their usage limits but also recommends better plans.
+By sending real-time alerts, the system not only alerts customers about their usage limits but also recommends better plans.
 In short, robust convergent billing systems ensure consumers take control over end-to-end real-time services.

 Integration with other systems

 The real worth of the convergent billing system is evident when it is integrated with legacy systems.
-This can be achieved by leveraging open interfaces and Service Oriented Architectures that help reduce the complexities resulting from the integration.
+This can be achieved by leveraging open interfaces and Service-Oriented Architectures that help reduce the complexities resulting from the integration.
 Also, the key to ensuring integration success is a vendor with a strong history of successfully integrating with a wide range of systems.

 Support for an array of business models

-Allow new charging models to be added
+Allows new charging models to be added

 Allow convergence on many levels